George Mason University's historical hoaxes: Results

-Yoni Appelbaum wrote in The Atlantic an article, "How the Professor Who fooled Wikipedia Got Caught by Reddit", in which he compared the serial killer hoax and the last pirate hoax.
-In his article, he wondered why the 2008 hoax was successful, while this hoax failed in minutes.
-One answer he suggested was that Wikipedia has a trusting community, while Reddit has a critical and skeptical community.
+Yoni Appelbaum wrote in The Atlantic an article, "How the Professor Who Fooled Wikipedia Got Caught by Reddit", in which he compared the serial killer hoax and the last pirate hoax.
+In his article, he hypothesized why the 2008 hoax was successful, while this hoax failed in minutes.
+One answer he suggested was that Wikipedia has a trusting community, while Reddit has a more critical and skeptical community.

-In March 2013, Kelly announced that he would no longer be teaching the course, after the university declined to make it part of the regular curriculum of his department, however, as of February 2015 Kelly continues to delve into topics dealing with editing and/or manipulating Wikipedia in his digital history class at George Mason University.
+In March 2013, Kelly announced that he would no longer be teaching the course, after the university did not make it a part of the regular curriculum of his department.
+However, as of February 2015, Kelly continues to delve into topics dealing with editing and/or manipulating Wikipedia in his digital history class at George Mason University.